relloyd/halfpipe/README.md

 $ ./start-halfpipe.sh

-# Once you're inside the Docker image, run this script to create connections
+# Once you're inside the Docker image, log in using a valid auth key like the
+# one shown in the command below.

+$ hp user login aiHbKdA0lZIs3a2VCWySQyixfgTDxhRMlHNZ7bDGkes33.t8LTnzd38.anwJ1nc

-# and set default flag values:
+# Run this script to create connections and set default flag values...
+# Follow the prompts and you're good to go:

 $ ./configure.sh -c

-$ # Follow the prompts and you're good to go.
 ```

 * `start-halfpipe.sh` builds and starts a Docker image that contains the Halfpipe CLI and Oracle drivers.
   By default it uses an `AWS_PROFILE` called "halfpipe" to supply IAM credentials.
   Use `-h` to see usage and the `-a` flag to override this.
+* The `hp user login` command above is valid for a user called `tester1@halfpipe.sh`.
+It has privileges required
+  to configure Halfpipe and execute core actions like `cp meta`, `cp snap` and `query`.
+  If you are interested to take more features for a spin, please reach out to me using my [email](#want-to-know-more-or-have-a-feature-request) below.
+  See the [Notes](#notes) below for some security considerations.
 * `configure.sh -c` requests user input and runs basic set-up to create connections to Oracle, Snowflake and S3.
   Here's an example [transcript](./demo-svg/configure/README.md).
 See the help output of [`configure.sh -h`](./demo-svg/configure/README.md#usage-of-configuresh)
   to learn more about the `hp` commands required to create connections and set default flag values.